detomon/godot-blipkit/doc/classes/BlipKitInterpreter.md

 ### `int advance(track: BlipKitTrack)`

-Advances the interpreter until a `BlipKitAssembler.INTR_WAIT` instruction is encountered or no more instruction are available.
+Advances the interpreter until a `BlipKitAssembler.INSTR_WAIT` instruction is encountered or no more instruction are available.

 Returns a value greater than `0` indicating the number of *ticks* to wait before [`advance()`](#int-advancetrack-blipkittrack) should be called again.